 Do you have plans to produce films again?

 In several countries, the number of Covid deaths is at least one plane falling down each day.
-That’s terrifying, isn’t it?
+That’s terrifying.

-Many film projects have been postponed or cancelled as a result of Covid, but are there maybe new projects coming up that focus on the work of your mother?
+Many film projects have been postponed or canceled as a result of Covid, but are there maybe new projects coming up that focus on the work of your mother?

-There’s a fabulous new documentary, “Audrey” [trailer] made by Salon Pictures, a London-based company which is famous for having two BAFTA nominations for the “McQueen” documentary , and they also made one of the two films about Winston Churchill [“Churchill” in 2017, starring Brian Cox and Miranda Richardson].
+There’s a fabulous new documentary, “Audrey” [trailer] made by Salon Pictures.
+This London-based company is famous for having two BAFTA nominations for the “McQueen” documentary .
+They also made one of the two films about Winston Churchill [“Churchill” in 2017, starring Brian Cox and Miranda Richardson].
 “Audrey” is the most complete documentary and biography about her life.
 They really dug deep and found footage that had never been seen before—such as the clips from Maria Cooper, Gary Cooper’s daughter.
-In the U.S. it will be released by Netflix, and UIP has it internationally.
-So I’m doing promotion for both now, uniting forces in promoting both projects.
+In the U.S., it will be released by Netflix, and UIP has it internationally.
+So I’m promoting both now, uniting forces in promoting both projects.